skienzmatishun/rippreport/content/p/combat/index.md

   category_score: 0
   rank: 10
 summary: Corrupt politicians used public utility funds like a private slush fund while ignoring critical city repairs.
-Public records prove former leaders wasted millions on legal fees instead of fixing broken infrastructure.
+Public records show former leaders wasted millions on legal fees instead of fixing broken infrastructure.
 Join the fight for honest government by diving into our latest report.
 ---